minamijoyo/tfupdate/README.md

 ```
 $ tfupdate terraform --help
-Usage: tfupdate terraform [options]
+Usage: tfupdate terraform [options] <VERSION> <PATH>

+Arguments
+  VERSION            A new version constraint
+  PATH               A path of file or directory to update

 Options:
-  -v    A new version constraint
-  -f    A path of file or directory to update (default: ./)
-  -r    Check a directory recursively (default: false)
+  -r  --recursive    Check a directory recursively (default: false)
+  -i  --ignore-path  A regular expression for path to ignore
 ```

 ```
 $ tfupdate provider --help
-Usage: tfupdate provider [options]
+Usage: tfupdate provider [options] <PROVIER_NAME>@<VERSION> <PATH>

+Arguments
+  PROVIER_NAME       A name of provider (e.g. aws, google, azurerm)
+  VERSION            A new version constraint
+  PATH               A path of file or directory to update

 Options:
-  -v    A new version constraint.
-        The valid format is <PROVIER_NAME>@<VERSION>
-  -f    A path of file or directory to update (default: ./)
-  -r    Check a directory recursively (default: false)
+  -r  --recursive    Check a directory recursively (default: false)
+  -i  --ignore-path  A regular expression for path to ignore
 ```

 # License